 Housing: The College owns a number of houses and apartments which are rented, as available, to full-time members of the faculty and other members of the instructional staff.
-The College Home Purchase Assistance program offers tenured faculty, full-time faculty with three or more years remaining in their appointment, and regular part time faculty the opportunity for a ten-year forgivable home purchase assistance loan of 10% of the value of the property, up to $45,000.
+The College Home Purchase Assistance program offers tenured and tenure-track faculty, other full-time faculty with three years or more years remaining on their appointment, and regular part-time faculty the opportunity for a ten-year forgivable home purchase assistance loan of 10% of the value of the property, up to $45,000.
 This loan must go toward the down payment, closing costs, closing “points,” or mortgage insurance premiums associated with the purchase of a home located either within the Wallingford-Swarthmore School District, or within one and one-half miles from any SEPTA Regional Rail station along the Media-Elwyn line, including center city Philadelphia.

 Through the Home Purchase Assistance program, eligible faculty now have the opportunity to receive College assistance if they choose to purchase a home within a range of locales in the thriving and dynamic greater Philadelphia area.
 In keeping with the College’s commitment to sustainability, the program also encourages our community members to take advantage of public transit at our doorstep.
 Loans are administered by our participating lenders, Franklin Mint Federal Credit Union and TIAA Financial Services, and subject to the underwriting policies of the financial institution.
 This loan is taxable, and 1/10th of the loan amount will be added to the employee's W-2 at each anniversary date of the loan.
 This program is subject to available resources.